Role of High Dose of Vitamin C During Cancer Treatment : All Your Questions Answered (FAQ’S)

 Dr. Harish P, Senior Consultant – Medical Oncology

-Vitamin C is a nutrient that the body needs in small amounts to function and stays healthy.
+Vitamin C is a nutrient that the body needs in small amounts to function and stay healthy.
 It helps fight infection, heal wounds, and keep tissues healthy.
 Vitamin C is found in fruits and vegetables.
 It can also be taken as a dietary supplement.

 1. What is high-dose vitamin C?